naeohmi/can-i-eat-this/README.md

 An app for people who care about the ingredients in their food!

-Step 1: Users register their dietary restrictions on the user preferences page and can save issues.
-Such as allergic to peanuts, lactose intolerant, gluten-free, allergic to shellfish, or other specific dietary restrictions.
+Step 1: Users register their dietary restrictions on the user preferences page and can save their issues.
+Such as allergies to peanuts or shellfish, lactose intolerant, gluten-free, or other specific dietary restrictions.

 -	Current allergen list: